 Through the NSF S-STEM Iona DESIRE program, Iona College is offering scholarships to high school students who are planning to complete a major in chemistry or computer science.
 High school students demonstrating financial need under the Federal Pell Grant program and admitted to Iona are eligible for support in the amount of $6,000 per academic year.
 The DESIRE Scholarship is in addition to other merit-based and need-based Iona funds, for which the recipients may be eligible.
 Recipients will also be eligible for special mentoring programs and paid summer research programs ($2,500 each summer for post-freshman and post-sophomore year).

 Scholarships are renewable for four years as long as academic excellence and program participation requirements are met.
-This scholarship funding is available for high school students beginning their freshman year for Fall 2017.

 The Iona College DESIRE program supports economically disadvantaged students with high academic aptitude, for scholarships in chemistry or computer science.
 The scholars will be exposed to high-impact educational practices that increase student retention, and will benefit from the various resources at Iona dedicated to intervention, resilience and enrichment: tailored core courses, an interdisciplinary academic learning community, a science living and learning community floor, undergraduate research, and experiential and service learning.
 For professional development, the scholars will be offered industrial internships and professional mentors through Careers in Science seminars and established science alumni network.

 Iona DESIRE Scholars Selection Process and Criteria

 for Iona DESIRE Scholars must: